jasonicarter/MLND_capstone/Capstone_proposal.md

 About the dataset:
 - The dataset

-For this project, stock price indicator, the dataset to be used will be that of publicly traded companies from the Nasdaq stockmarket and NYSE (New York Stock Exchange) obtained for free from Yahoo!
+For this project, stock price indicator, the dataset to be used will be that of publicly traded companies from the Nasdaq stock market and NYSE (New York Stock Exchange) obtained for free from Yahoo!
 Finance via Python module "yahoo-finance".

 - Why this dataset is being used (compared to others)

 Nasdaq and NYSE because of their size, number of companies listed on both exchanges and historic data available for training.

 - How it relates to the problem

 In order to predict future stock prices, models would need current and historic data to to determine data behaviour over time or similar characteristics???

 - How will the dataset be used

 Historic stock data will be used for EDA, possibly feature engineering, model training and finally the trained model will be used to predict future stock prices.

 **Dataset Characteristics**

 Below you can see a sample of features, values and definitions of which may be used as dataset and inputs for this project.

 Name | Value | Description
 --- | --- | ---